by Janis / 0 comments - Orginally published:25th January 2019

 The headstone to John Fogg Shorey

-So, Gary and I set off to discover some snippets of history on a bright but cold, winter Sunday morning in January.
+So, Gary and I set off to discover some snippets of history on a bright but cold winter Sunday morning in January.

-How to get there
+How to get to West Norwood Cemetery

 Maxim machine gun

 Perhaps not the most upbeat of subjects; however, for Sir Hiram Stevens Maxim, it was his automatic machine gun that made him famous.
 Originally born in Maine, USA, Hiram was bestowed a knighthood by Queen Victoria.
-Although he received it from Edward VII in 1901, shortly after the Queen’s death.
+However, he received it from Edward VII in 1901, shortly after the Queen’s death.

 The grave of Sir Hiram Maxim